MartinSimango/kubectl-plugin_completion/README.md

 # kubectl-plugin_completion

+> :warning: **Notice**
+> * This has been tested on for kubectl v1.23 and has not been tested on the kubectl v1.24.
+> * Not all kubectl plugins have been tested.
+You can find a listed of tested plugins at [here]() (link not yet completed).
+Please not if a plugin hasn't been tested
+> it might cause unwanted errors such as your shell hanging.
+> * Plugin only supports zsh and bash shells (for now).

 Auto completion saves a lot of time when typing in commands.
 The kubectl tool has a way to allow for completion for it's sub-commands, however it doesn't not accomodate for when these sub-commands are plugin commands.
 This repo contains the code for a kubectl plugin that generates scripts for extending the kubectl tool in order to accomodate for completions for kubectl plugin sub-commands.